blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Casteism and Reforms.md

 - EVR hated Jews and justified antisemitic hatred drawing parallels to Brahmins who cared about themselves only

 "If you meet a Snake and a Brahmin, kill the Brahmin" (was not quoted by EVR directly, he quoted that Beverly Nicholas said it.
 It was kind of an adage at the time, but he didn't invent it.)

+"all Tamil Brahmins must be killed and all temples and _murtis_ destroyed" - attributed to EVR in audio speech (didn't load) - https://twitter.com/realitycheckind/status/1304106874187309056

+**Manuvada**: Advocating for a society governed by "Manu Smriti".
+Opposition parties accuse each other of Manuvada.